openforis/sepal-doc/docs/source/modules/dwn/coverage_analysis.rst

 .. note::

-    The image will be dynamically re-evaluated and recentered upon each change.
+    The image will be dynamically re-evaluated and recentred upon each change.

 Export dataset
 --------------

 When you're satisifed with the displayed information, it can be exported for further use in GIS software or a GEE process.
 The tool provides two main exportation options: as an asset (in GEE) or a .tif file (in SEPAL).